QkResTechnologies/QkRes_WebSite/User Authentication --Global01/Readme.md

 1. Implement a Reset Password feature with nodeMailer
 2. Link Backend to Signup Page :heavy_check_mark:
 3. Link Signup-Login Page to HomePage.
-Do not display the hashed password on the Profile page - SEVERITY: HIGH  :heavy_check_mark:
+4.Do not display the hashed password on the Profile page - SEVERITY: HIGH  :heavy_check_mark:
-4. Link Rest of Website to function with this backend
+5. Link Rest of Website to function with this backend
-5. Move Error Handling to a new File
+6. Move Error Handling to a new File
-6. Implement UnHandledErrorRejections
+7. Implement UnHandledErrorRejections
-7. Do Not send StackTrace for 500 error.
+8. Do Not send StackTrace for 500 error.
 Design a Page to be displayed
-8. Implement a Connection limit to block brute-force Regex attacks
+9. Implement a Connection limit to block brute-force Regex attacks

 // Testing: